Examining Google’s “People Also View” Results in AI Tools (SGE) While Browsing from Search & Discover

 And also how they can be influenced:

-Usually, the option to generate key points pops up for a short bit when you visit a page (this can be from Search or Discover):
+Usually, the option to generate key points pops up for a short bit when you visit a page from Search or Discover (these screenshots are from my old site, which sadly got hacked):

 If you don’t click it then, you can tap the purple “i” icon later: